Tysride/DigitalJanitors/README.md

             Raised pitch of music
             Screen gets glitchy
             Causes fail state when filled
+# RandomShop
+    Currently functions *not* as a random shop but will be in future updates of the game Alows the player to pick from three hand picked items handpicked items are determined in engine based on what we want to show off for a demo or playtest

 # Clock
     Let's the player have a little clock in the bottom right Changes time through the level